galbarak161/Deep-Learning-Assignment-2/README.md

 # Deep-Learning-Assignment-2
 Deep Learning Assignment 2: Convolutional neural networks.

-In this assignment we implemented a module for traffic sign classification using CNNs.
+In this assignment, we implemented a module for traffic sign classification using CNNs.
 We decided about the architecture and training details.

-This project includs also GUI for our traffic sign classifier.
+This project also includes GUI for our traffic sign classifier.

 ---
 ## Load The Data
-we used the orignal Kaggle dataset from here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+we used the original Kaggle dataset from here: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

 The dataset contains almost 40,000 images of different traffic signs.
-It is further classified into 43 different classes. then we used servel techniques of dataset augmentations to create more training and validation data.
+It is further classified into 43 different classes.
+Then we used several techniques of dataset augmentations to create more training and validation data.

 ```
     old data size: 39209, new size: 133301
 ```

- ## Networks visualization
+ ## Networks Visualization

 ```
 ------------------------1st Model------------------------